 Karrie Webb won the inaugural RR Donnelley LPGA Founders Cup tournament in 2011, and Yani Tseng took the title in 2012.
 Stacy Lewis was the 2013 champion.
 Long-time professional Karrie Webb from Australia took the title in 2014.
 In 2015, rookie Hyo Joo Kim shot a 67 in the final round to defeat Stacy Lewis for the first place prize.

+In late 2013, the LPGA announced that RR Donnelley would no longer be the title sponsor of the LPGA Founders Cup.
 In 2014, JTBC, a leading broadcasting company in South Korea, became the title sponsor for the newly-named JTBC Founders Cup.
 In 2017, a new title sponsor, The Bank of Hope, puts its name on the tournament.
 The LPGA has confirmed its commitment to keeping the tournament in the Valley of the Sun.

 Wildfire Golf Club at JW Marriott Phoenix Desert Ridge Resort and Spa, 5350 East Marriott Drive.
 That is in North Phoenix, very close to North Scottsdale.
 During the tournament, however, you will NOT be parking there.
 Parking will be provided at Horse Lovers Park, 19224 N. Tatum Blvd., with shuttle service.
-Parking passes are available online in advance, or bring $5 cash for parking.
+Parking passes are available online in advance or bring $5 cash for parking.
 Handicap Parking will be located at this same location.

 You can purchase tickets in advance, no extra charges, online or at the gate.
 Tickets are good any day, so you don't have to decide in advance which day you'll attend.
 You may also purchase various types of pavilion and suite tickets which provide access to special seating areas and, in some cases, includes food and beverage.

 Yes.
 The Golf Channel will cover the tournament all four days.

-Children 17 and under are admitted free (grounds pass only) with a ticketed adult, maximum four free junior admissions per ticketed adult.
+Children 17 and under are admitted free (grounds pass only) with a ticketed adult, maximum of four free junior admissions per ticketed adult.

 There are two 18-hole championship courses at Wildfire Golf Club.
-During the tournament the ladies will play a combination of the two courses, 9 holes of each.
+During the tournament, the ladies will play a combination of the two courses, 9 holes of each.

-On each day of the tournament the ladies will tee off from both the 1st and the 10th tee boxes.
+On each day of the tournament, the ladies will tee off from both the 1st and the 10th tee boxes.

 Cameras are permitted on Tuesday and Wednesday only.

 Camera carrying cases, backpacks and other larger bags are not permitted.
 Chairs are fine, but not the chair bags.
-Cellular phones are permitted, but must be turned off or silenced when you are anywhere near the field of play.
+Cellular phones are permitted but must be turned off or silenced when you are anywhere near the field of play.

-Visit the LPGA Founders Cup online.
+For more info, visit the LPGA Founders Cup online.